 Photos: Filippo L’Astorina (except Soak’s by Nicole Engelmann)

-For further information about George Ezra and future events visit here.
+For further information and future events visit George Ezra’s website here.

 For further information about Soak and future events visit here.